Home

 tour countries: Bosnia and Herzegovina, Croatia

-tour destinations: Banja Luka, Blagaj, Doboj, Dubovac, Dubrovnik, Jajce, Klis, Ključ, Kravica, Labin, Loreto, Maglaj, Morosini, Mostar, Nehaj, Ostrožac, Počitelj, Pula, Rijeka, Rovinj, Sarajevo, Skrivanat, Slano, Sokolac, Solin, Split, Ston, Tešanj, Trebinje, Trogir, Trsteno, Tvrdoš, Velika Kladuša, Vjetrenica, Vranduk, Zadar, Zavala, Šibenik
+tour destinations: Banja Luka, Blagaj, Doboj, Dubovac, Dubrovnik, Jajce, Klis, Ključ, Kravica, Labin, Loreto, Maglaj, Morosini, Mostar, Nehaj, Ostrožac, Počitelj, Pula, Rijeka, Rovinj, Salona, Sarajevo, Skrivanat, Slano, Sokolac, Split, Ston, Tešanj, Trebinje, Trogir, Trsteno, Tvrdoš, Velika Kladuša, Vjetrenica, Vranduk, Zadar, Zavala, Šibenik

 Explore 2 famous Balkans countries Croatia and Bosnia-Herzegovina.
 Extended Balkans round trip via UNESCO sites of Adriatic coast of Croatia and venetian towns of Dalmatian Riviera.
 Meet medieval towns, fortresses and monasteries of Bosnia-Herzegovina.